unisonweb/unison/unison-src/transcripts/diff.md

 .> diff.namespace ns1 ns2
 .> alias.type ns1.X ns1.X2
 .> alias.type ns2.A' ns2.A''
+.> delete.term ns2.fromJust'
 .> diff.namespace ns1 ns2
 ```

 ## Display issues to fixup
 - [x] An add with new metadata is getting characterized as an update
+- [x] can there be a metadata-only update where it's not a singleton old and new reference
 - [x] 12.patch patch needs a space
 - [x] This looks like garbage
 - [x] Extra 2 blank lines at the end of the add section